What Does Travel Insurance Cover? We Summarize the Fine Print

 Travel insurance has been around for more than 40 years, and most travelers know they need insurance when traveling – especially for big trips.
+But, not every insurance plan is the same, so it's important to know what travel insurance covers before you buy it.

 - Medical emergencies;